 Yes, and no!
 It depends on how you like to travel and spend your time exploring a new town.

 It’s perfect if you don’t like crowds and want to experience Prague without lots of tourists.
 But, be prepared that some minor tourist attractions might be closed for the winter or have shorter opening hours.

-It gets dark around 4-5pm, so you need to plan your day accordingly and leave something nice to do indoors for the evening.
+It gets dark around 5 pm at the beginning of the months and 5.40 pm towards the end of the month, so you need to plan your day accordingly and leave something nice to do indoors for the evening.

 What to pack for your Prague trip in February

 It can also be very cold, around zero Celsius, and often it snows, but when the sun is out, it can be surprisingly warm.
 Be careful, though once the sun goes down, it gets quickly cold again.